Video and Business Strategy

 Consumer lifetime value is an enormously powerful metric that can be used to shape long-term business strategy.
 To calculate consumer lifetime value, clients must be sure to established a standard window for evaluating consumer behavior and a standard window for new consumer conversion and repeat consumer conversion before extrapolating consumer behavior to predict future consumer value.
 Consumer lifetime value can be combined with the repeat purchase ratio both to guide imminent campaign goals and also to produce broader, high-level insights about brand loyalty and long-term budget planning.

 Understanding repeat purchase behavior is crucial to maintaining campaign efficiency.
 Some repeat purchasers need persistent motivation and retargeting to drive conversion while others with greater brand loyalty will continue to convert unprompted.
-Differentiating these two groups is an important part of long-term campaign strategy because redundant retargeting of loyal customers can have a crippling effect on long-term advertising efficiency and performance.

 To optimize campaign performance, it is important to understand and anticipate the contribution of consumer lifetime purchasing behavior and repeat purchasing behavior on overall conversion rates.
 Consumer lifetime value is a good way to understand the true value of a consumer but it is only valuable to short-term campaign performance when loyal repeat purchasers and lifetime customers are removed from advertising campaigns to avoid redundancy.
-Even though repeat purchasers and lifetime customers could factor into campaign conversion rates and inflate numbers, it is important to remove these consumers in the name of long-term efficiency and overall business growth.